‘Survivor: Game Changers’: 13 Remaining Contestants Ranked On Winner Potential [Opinion]

 Survivor: Game Changers has finally reached the major turning point in the game: the merge.
 After a pre-merge full of twists, eliminations of fan favorite players and controversial moments, this season is sure to enter a whole new level of insanity.
 As such, it is time to assess which contestants are looking the best as far as winning Survivor: Game Changers and which are drawing dead.

 Thus far, Survivor: Game Changers has been a difficult one for physical and strategic threats.
-Fans have seen strategists like Ciera Eastin, Tony Vlachos and Sandra Diaz-Twine go home much earlier than their previous seasons, in addition to alpha males like Malcolm Freberg, Caleb Reynolds and J.T.
+Fans have seen strategists like Ciera Eastin, Tony Vlachos, and Sandra Diaz-Twine go home much earlier than their previous seasons, in addition to alpha males like Malcolm Freberg, Caleb Reynolds, and J.T.
 Thomas.
 Now, after last week’s uncomfortable moment with Jeff Varner outing Zeke Smith as transgender followed by Varner’s exit, Survivor fans are looking forward to the game getting back to some good, clean fun.

 With the merge coming in this week’s double episode of Survivor: Game Changers, let’s rank each of the remaining 13 contestants in order of winner potential, based on gameplay and editing.